5 Value Stocks In The Consumer Defensive Sector - Benzinga

 The following stocks are considered to be notable value stocks in the consumer defensive sector:

-Seneca Foods has reported Q3 earnings per share at $2.14, which has increased by 63.36% compared to Q2, which was 1.31.
-Most recently, Mannatech reported earnings per share at $0.06, whereas in Q4 earnings per share sat at $1.25.
-Most recently, the company reported a dividend yield of 2.32%, which has increased by 0.22% from last quarter's yield of 2.1%.
+DAVIDsTEA has reported Q4 earnings per share at $0.06, which has increased by 200.0% compared to Q3, which was -0.06.
 This quarter, Lincoln Educational Servs experienced a decrease in earnings per share, which was $0.73 in Q4 and is now $0.0.
-Sanderson Farms saw an increase in earnings per share from 8.64 in Q1 to $14.39 now.
-Its most recent dividend yield is at 0.92%, which has decreased by 0.01% from 0.93% in the previous quarter.
+Adecoagro saw a decrease in earnings per share from 0.52 in Q4 to $0.13 now.
+Seneca Foods's earnings per share for Q3 sits at $2.14, whereas in Q2, they were at 1.31.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.